 - Ability to recognize when and how much information is needed in any situation and to locate, obtain, evaluate, and use the information effectively.

-Information literacy is a combination of knowledge and a set of skills that forms the basis for high-quality research and life-long learning; and as the ACRL notes, information literacy includes a thorough understanding of libraries, the resources they provide, and common search strategies.
+Information literacy is a combination of knowledge and a set of skills that forms the basis for high-quality research and life-long learning.
+As the Association of College and Research Libraries (ACRL) notes, information literacy includes a thorough understanding of libraries, the resources they provide, and common search strategies.
 According to the , () an information literate student is able to...

 - Determine the nature and extent of the information needed.